 Remote work has become commonplace nowadays, and it’s one of the fundamental pillars of this new phenomenon that we call the “new normal”.
 If you want to stay afloat and even thrive for years to come, then remote work should become your key focus.

 However, not all companies are equipped and prepared to survive in this new business world.
-Especially those who have considered adopting the remote work business model.
+Especially those who just started an LLC and have considered adopting the remote work business model.

 Actually, remote work has many benefits, but also many hurdles.
 For example, maintaining and improving productivity, can seem like an impossible task for a decentralized team.
 On the other hand, you may find it difficult to keep innovation alive now that people are not working in the same office.